Posfra/posfra.js/ReadMe.md

 ## Events

 You can listen for various events emitted throughout the payment lifecycle.
-These events allow you to track user interactions (such as opening or closing the payment window), get real-time updates to the payment status and handle the outcome once a payment is accepted.
+These events allow you to track user interactions (such as opening or closing the payment window), get real-time updates to the payment status and handle the outcome once a payment is ["accepted"](https://docs.posfra.com/docs/platform/transactions#accepted).

 Below are all of events emitted by the payment button:

 - `onOpenPaymentWindow`: Triggered when a user clicks the button to open the payment popup.
 - `onClosePaymentWindow`: Triggered when the user closes the payment popup (either manually or after payment is complete).
 - `onUpdated`: Fired whenever the transaction status changes or new data is available (providing updated transaction details).
-- `onPaymentAccepted`: Fired when the payment is successfully accepted and confirmed, including transaction details (amount, ref, txid, etc.).
+- `onPaymentAccepted`: Called when the payment is _accepted_ and confirmed.
+Transaction details provided via `event.detail` (amount, ref, txid, [See API Docs: /transactions/ref/{ref}](https://docs.posfra.com/docs/openapispec)).

 To listen to these events, you can use `addEventListener` on your payment element, as shown below:
 ```js